DataDog/documentation/content/en/metrics/nested_queries.md

 - `arbitrary percentile pxx` (`p78, p99, p99.99, etc.`)
 - `stddev`

+Multilayer time aggregation can be used with the following functions:

 | Supported Functions   | Description                                                                                    |
 |-----------------------|-----------------------------------------------------------------------------------------------|
 | Arithmetic operators   | `+, -, *, /`                                                                                  |
 | Timeshift functions    | `<METRIC_NAME>{*}, -<TIME_IN_SECOND>`<br> `hour_before(<METRIC_NAME>{*})`<br> `day_before(<METRIC_NAME>{*})`<br> `week_before(<METRIC_NAME>{*})`<br> `month_before(<METRIC_NAME>{*})` |
 | Top-k selection        | `top(<METRIC_NAME>{*}, <LIMIT_TO>, '<BY>', '<DIR>')`                                         |

-Other functions cannot be combined with multilayer aggregation.
+Any functions not listed above cannot be combined with multilayer time aggregation.

 {{% collapse-content title="Time aggregation example query" level="h5" %}}
 This query first calculates the average CPU utilization for each EC2 instance grouped by `env` and `team`, rolled up into 5-minute intervals.
 Then multilayer time aggregation is applied to calculate the 95th percentile in time of this nested query over 30m intervals.